When can you move hydrangeas? Experts explain how to move your beloved blooms without killing them

 If you’re wondering when to move hydrangeas, you’re not alone.
 Green-fingered gardeners and novices alike regularly choose to move their plants, but there’s a real art to it.
 And it can very easily go wrong.

 But why would you want to move your hydrangea in the first place?
-Well, maybe it’s getting too much or too little sun, it might be suffering from overcrowding, or maybe you just want to try out a new garden idea.
-Whatever the case, you need to make sure that you’re moving your hydrangeas at the perfect time - similar to when you plant hydrangeas
+Well, maybe it’s getting too much or too little sun, maybe it's not flowering, or maybe you just want to try out a new garden idea.
+Whatever the case, you need to make sure that you’re moving your hydrangeas at the perfect time - similar to when you plant hydrangeas.

 After all, moving plants is a very stressful experience for them, and one wrong move at the wrong time can result in transplant shock.
 That's why we decided to ask our experts for their best top tips on when to move hydrangeas, so you can keep your garden full of blooms, albeit in a different place.